stacks-network/docs/src/pages/data-storage/storage-guide.md

   encrypt: true,
 };

-userSession.putFile('message.txt', 'Secret hello!', options).then(() => {
+userSession.putFile('message.txt', 'Secret hello', options).then(() => {
-  // message.txt exists now, and has the contents "hello world!."
+  // message.txt exists now, and has the contents "Secret hello" });
-});
 ```